 Mitch was elected to office on May 21, 2013 to succeed now Mayor Eric Garcetti as the Councilmember of the 13th district.
 The newly elected councilmember held a ceremonial swearing-in event at Marsh Street Park on Saturday June 29 2013, and started his term on July 1.

-Council President Herb Wesson assigned Mitch as Chair of the Arts, Entertainment, Parks and River; Vice Chair of Public Safety; and a committee member of Information, Technology, and General Services; Energy, Climate Change, and Environmental Justice; Public Safety; and a member of the ad hoc committee on the 2024 Summer Olympic Games.
+Councilmember O’Farrell is the Chair of the Homelessness and Poverty Committee; Vice Chair of the Arts, Parks, Health, Entertainment, Education, Neighborhoods, and River Committee; Vice Chair of Public Safety; and a committee member of Public Works and Gang Reduction; Energy, Climate Change, and Environmental Justice; Public Safety; and a member of the ad hoc committee on the 2028 Summer Olympic Games.

-Mitch’s great appreciation for the environment and his surroundings were shaped by his rural upbringing in Oklahoma.
-Mitch lived in a small farming community until the age of 7 when he moved to the city.
+Mitch’s great appreciation for the environment and his surroundings were shaped by his upbringing in Oklahoma.
 A Los Angeles resident since 1982, Mitch has developed a keen perspective on the values and needs in both rural and urban settings.

 Mitch was raised in a humble, working class family along with his brother and two sisters.
 His father was a union truck driver while his mother was an administrative assistant.
 His father’s job required him to drive out to Los Angeles several times a month, fueling Mitch’s dream to eventually move out west on his own.
 Mitch’s simple childhood has enabled him to realize the importance of having access to resources for a comfortable, fulfilling life.

-As a member of the Wyandotte Native American tribe, Mitch was sworn into office by Wyandotte Nation Chief Billy Friend along the Los Angeles River on June 29th, 2013, and officially with the Mayor and his newly elected Council colleagues on June 30, 2013.
+As a member of the Wyandotte Nation Native American tribe, Mitch was sworn into office by Chief Billy Friend along the Los Angeles River on June 29th, 2013, and officially with the Mayor and his newly elected Council colleagues on June 30, 2013.

 In addition to the rest of the 13th Council District, Mitch understands the importance of Hollywood, its history, and its brand as a unique one-of-a-kind destination place for the rest of the world.
-Mitch is working to enhance Hollywood’s reputation as a world class neighborhood to live, do business, and visit.
+Mitch is working to enhance Hollywood’s reputation as a world class neighborhood to live, do business, and visit, as evidenced by his new HEART of Hollywood initiative.
 It is an economic driver for the rest of Los Angeles as the entertainment capital of the world and a worldwide destination for tourists.

 The Councilmember is also deeply passionate about --and plans to reverse-- the degradation of the environment at the local level.
 He believes that Los Angeles has a unique opportunity to be a leader in addressing climate change through sound policy and investment toward a sustainable future.
 Mitch believes that Los Angeles’ potential for preserving our remaining wildlife habitat, and enacting thoughtful growth plans can enhance our quality of life in the built environment while greening our city.